-When you purchase a new car from a dealer, it’s likely that the sales representative will encourage you to invest in an extended bumper-to-bumper warranty for your vehicle.
-What does it mean, and what’s the difference between a bumper-to-bumper warranty and a bumper-to-bumper extended warranty?
+When you purchase a new car from the dealer, the sales representative will likely encourage you to invest in a bumper-to-bumper warranty for your vehicle.
+But what does this option mean, and is a bumper-to-bumper warranty worth adding to your new car?

 What Is A Bumper-To-Bumper Warranty?

 A bumper-to-bumper warranty refers to the highest level of coverage, so it’ll take care of almost any mechanical breakdown caused by defects in materials or workmanship.
 All brands offer bumper-to-bumper warranties on new vehicles, though they’re often called new vehicle limited warranties as well.

 Other warranties that are included under the factory warranty are the powertrain warranty, drivetrain warranty, and the corrosion and rust warranty.